Tithing as a spiritual practice

 We encourage you to consider tithing as a spiritual practice.
 It will help build a strong foundation of faith in your own life, and help expand the light of Yogananda’s teachings throughout the Bay Area.

 A gift to members

 In appreciation for your financial support, and in return for your generosity, we offer you an invitation to attend many of our classes for free.
-We offer a huge number of classes (as you well know, if you are thinking about membership).
+We offer a huge number of classes and special events (as you well know, if you are thinking about membership).

 There are a few classes and events that we are not able to offer for free, and those include:

 immersions such as The Art & Science of Raja Yoga, Ananda Meditation Teacher Training, Ananda Yoga Teacher Training, and other multi-month classes